NexPlayer/iOS-SDK/properties.md

 ### enum NXKeepAliveSendMode_

 Keep alive send modes.
-These are possible values for theproperty::NXPropertyKeepAliveSendMode See that property for details.
+These are possible values for the  property::NXPropertyKeepAliveSendMode See that property for details.